Why are my speeds slow?

 - Windows updates downloading in the background.

 - Have you recently added a new device like a streaming box that uses IPTV?

 Its best to check what devices are connected to your network and see what data they use before wondering why your speeds are slow.
 You can also run a speed test or check your data usage by logging in to the Ivertec Customer Portal.

-There are hundreds of Speed test apps available online.
-One we recommend is www.speedtest.net by Ookla as they also have an app for Android and iPhone.
+There are hundreds of speed test apps available online.
+One we recommend is speed.ivertecbroadband.ie by Ookla as they also have an app for Android and iPhone.

 While this is great for quickly showing off how fast your connection is to your friends, speed tests can be misleading.

 Speed tests work by downloading a file from a server to determine how quickly the file is received.
 Your PC or smartphone displays this in real-time using a bar or a chart to show your max download speed.
 The same applies to calculate the Upload but in reverse, the file you downloaded is now being sent back to speedtest.net servers.